abrdn European Logistics Income

-Valuations in the European logistics property sector have tumbled over the past two quarters as investment yields moved outwards in response to higher interest rates (property yields are intrinsically linked to the interest rate and should offer a greater return due to the risk involved – therefore if interest rates go up, so too will property valuation yields).
+Valuations in the European logistics property sector have tumbled over the past two quarters as investment yields moved outwards in what appears to be a response to higher interest rates.
 This was reflected in ASLI’s portfolio value which fell 10.5% in the six months to 31 March 2023.
-European logistics valuation movements seem to be trending one quarter behind the UK, which has seen a larger and swifter correction than on the continent at around 26% in the final six months of 2022.
-This was due to a demonstrably wider yield spread (prime logistics yields minus total financing cost) in the UK compared to Europe in the lead-up to rising interest rates.
+European logistics valuation movements seem to be trending one quarter behind the UK, the manager says, which has seen a larger and swifter correction than on the continent at around 26% in the final six months of 2022.
+This was perhaps due to a demonstrably wider yield spread (prime logistics yields minus total financing cost) in the UK compared to Europe in the lead-up to rising interest rates.

-Values seem to have started to stabilise in the UK at the end of the first quarter of 2023, and the manager believes that the European logistics sector has now taken the brunt of valuation declines and a stabilisation in values is close.
-This was evidenced by the sale of one of ASLI’s assets in Spain, which sold at a 3% premium to the 31 December 2022 valuation and a slight premium to the March 2023 book value (see page 9 for more details).
-Further deals are occurring in the wider market, suggesting that fair value is approaching.
+The manager comments that values seem to have started to stabilise in the UK at the end of the first quarter of 2023, and it believes that the European logistics sector has now taken the brunt of valuation declines and a stabilisation in values is close.
+As evidence, the manager cites the sale of one of ASLI’s assets in Spain, which sold at a 3% premium to the 31 December 2022 valuation and a slight premium to the March 2023 book value (see page 8 for more details).
+Further deals are occurring in the wider market, the manager says, suggesting that fair value is approaching.

-Higher interest rates are starting to have the desired impact on inflation in the eurozone, which fell to 6.1% in May, from 7% in April.
-Inflation expectations are trending downward and the recent fall in energy prices is positive news.
+Recent data suggest that higher interest rates are starting to have the desired impact on inflation in the eurozone, which fell to 6.1% in May, from 7% in April.
+Inflation expectations appear to be trending downward and the recent fall in energy prices should be positive news in this regard.
 Both food and energy prices, which were major contributors to last year’s inflation, now account for a considerably smaller share of the overall inflation rate.

-Economic uncertainty has started to permeate into European logistics take-up figures.
+Economic uncertainty has started to permeate into European logistics take-up figures, according to Savills data.
 In the first quarter of 2023, take-up amounted to 7.0m sqm, reflecting a 16% decline compared to the five-year first quarter average, according to research by Savills.
 This was a year-on-year decline of 37% (against the strongest first quarter on record).
 The take-up figure is back to pre-COVID norms, however, with figures in line with the three years prior to the pandemic.

 The macroeconomic outlook is expected to improve later this year, which the manager expects to be a catalyst for more leasing activity.

-The second driver of demand for logistics space is a ‘re-shoring’ of manufacturing from Asia.
+The second driver of demand for logistics space, according to the manager, is a ‘re-shoring’ of manufacturing from Asia.
 This trend has been commented on for a number of years, since the COVID pandemic exposed the weakness in supply chains.
-There are factors other than supply chain resilience that point to an uplift in manufacturing demand in Europe.
-Firstly, labour costs in Asia have increased exponentially in recent years (for example, Chinese labour costs have risen 250% in 20 years) meaning it is less attractive to base manufacturing in the Far East.
-Secondly, it is carbon-intensive to move containers around the world (international trade accounts for 20% to 30% of global carbon emissions) and as carbon emissions ratchet up the agenda of manufacturers, shipping cargo around the world has become less acceptable.
+There are factors other than supply chain resilience that point to a possible uplift in manufacturing demand in Europe.
+Firstly, labour costs in Asia have increased exponentially in recent years (for example, Chinese labour costs have risen 250% in 20 years according to Savills) meaning it is less attractive to base manufacturing in the Far East.
+Secondly, it is carbon-intensive to move containers around the world (international trade accounts for 20% to 30% of global carbon emissions) and as carbon emissions ratchet up the agenda of manufacturers, shipping cargo around the world has become less acceptable, the manager says.